 These shoes have a solid base that keeps the foot from incurring any sort of damage.
 They have a nylon ripstop upper comprising a no-seam welded construction.
 These features enable perfect stability at the time of rope climbing, weightlifting, stretching, or any CrossFit workout.
-They offer enough cushioning that they’ll protect the body from injuries over the long-term, even while doing some serious workouts.
+They offer enough cushioning that they’ll protect the body from injuries over the long-term.

 This is one of the most important segments in determining whether a shoe is appropriate or not.
 In this section, this model gets high marks.
 The shoes are designed in such a manner that they enable their users to know exactly where their foot placement is.
 Add to that that they fit naturally.
 They also have a wider toe box, mainly for toe splays at the time of lifts.
 Also, its suction cup outsole with inverse checker design renders the utmost grip and support while performing any CrossFit workout.

 The shoes are compiled with amazing power-truss heels, which having cylindrical tubes.
 This assists in rendering an outstanding base for weightlifting as well as any weight reduction workouts.
 Users have said that they are just the pair of shoes they needed to help them with their everyday drills.
 They are lightweight, which allows users to freely move about and change their footwork at the time of lifts and stretches.